feathery-org/slate/source/index.html.md

 created_at | Datetime | When this step was created
 updated_at | Datetime | When this step was last updated

-Each form element (images, progress_bars, texts, buttons, fields) has a common `id` parameter that uniquely identifies it.
+Each form element (images, videos, progress_bars, texts, buttons, fields) has a common `id` parameter that uniquely identifies it.

 ## Create a form